Lobster Behaviour

 Despite these challenges, lobsters are adaptable creatures that have been able to thrive in both saltwater and freshwater habitats for millions of years.

-Lobster Mating Habits
+C. Lobster Behaviour during Mating

 Lobster mating habits are interesting and unique.
 Lobsters mate in the spring and summer when the water temperatures are between 55 and 70 degrees Fahrenheit.